family caregiving

 Companioa from the Institute on Aging

 A paid-for service, to support caregivers of loved ones with dementia.
 This service pairs you with a personal “Care Coach”, a trained dementia expert.
-The Care Coach helps assess your loved ones needs, map out a care plan and meet with you bi-monthly to discuss the plan and your needs.
+The Care Coach helps assess your loved one’s needs, map out a care plan and meet with you bi-monthly to discuss the plan and your needs.